20+ Vegetarian Pizza Toppings

 It depends on the type of vegetables.
 Here are a few examples:

-• When to cook them: bell peppers, asparagus, broccoli, kale, spinach or cauliflower need to be cooked or roasted to get the most in term of flavor and texture.
-However, you can find some recipes calling for raw spinach or peppers to make the preparation easier.
+• When to cook vegetables for your pizza toppings: Bell peppers, asparagus, broccoli, kale, spinach, or cauliflower need to be cooked or roasted to improve their flavor and texture.
+However, some recipes call for raw spinach or peppers to make the preparation easier.
 But if they call for raw cauliflower… run away! lol

-• Jarred or canned options: think of sun-dried tomatoes, artichokes, bell peppers, eggplants, mushrooms… and olives (although they’re fruit! ;).
-They are convenient and taste delicious on pizza.
+• Jarred or canned options: Think of sun-dried tomatoes, artichokes, bell peppers, eggplants, mushrooms, basil pesto, olives, and more.
+They are convenient pantry staples, always ready, and taste actually delicious on pizza.

-How do you make veggie pizza recipes not soggy?
+How do you make veggie pizza recipes that are not soggy?

 • Less is more!
 Essentially, this means don’t overload your pizza with toppings.
-Wet ingredients like mozzarella and many vegetables might release plenty of moisture that makes your pizza bottom soggy.
+Wet ingredients like mozzarella and many vegetables might release plenty of moisture, making your pizza bottom soggy.
 And you don’t want that.

 • The hotter the better.
-Make sure your oven is preheat and super hot before you bake your pizza.
-That burst of initial heat makes pizza puffy and crusty.
+Make sure your oven is preheated and super hot before baking your pizza.
+That burst of initial heat makes the pizza puffy and crusty.

-• Use hot pizza stone or pizza steel if you can.
-And if you don’t have a pizza stone, you can use a baking sheet or a large pan (see my tips in the recipe card!).
+• A pizza stone or pizza steel help any time!
+If you don’t have a pizza stone, you can use a baking sheet or a large pan (see my tips in the recipe card!).

 Ready for a terrific pizza night? : )

-If you make one these yummy veggie pizza recipes, or if you have any questions, let me know!
+Let me know if you make one of these yummy vegetarian pizza toppings or if you have any questions!
 Leave a comment, send me a message, or rate it.

 I would love to hear from you!

 Ready for a terrific pizza night?
-Here you'll find 17 yummy veggie pizza recipes packed with fresh, delicious ingredients sure to delight vegetarians and carnivores alike.
-Below you'll find one of our favorite recipes topped with roasted vegetables and arugula.
+Here are 20 yummy vegetarian pizza toppings sure to delight vegetarians and carnivores alike.
+Below is one of our favorite recipes topped with roasted vegetables and arugula.

 Prep Time10 minutes